 Consumers can expect an architect to adhere to this Code and the Board will use the Code when considering a complaint against an architect.

-In accordance with the AACA/RAIA Joint Policy on Continuing Professional Development (CPD) the expectation is that architects will complete at least twenty (20) hours per year – where one hour in training equates to one CPD point.
+In accordance with the AACA/RAIA Joint Policy on Continuing Professional Development (CPD) the expectation is that architects will complete at least twenty (20) hours per year with at least 10 hours of formal CPD – where one hour in training equates to one CPD point.
 Activities in each year should relate to a minimum of two units in the National Architecture Competency Standards – Design, Documentation, Practice Management and Project Management.

-As such the Board requires all architects to complete and return to the Board via email, post etc the enclosed statutory declaration indicating:
+As such the Board requires all architects to complete and return to the Board via email, post etc the a signed declaration indicating:

 - their current practicing status

 - whether or not they have complied with:

 - their legislative requirement (for licensed building services providers) or

 - the model statutory Code of Professional Standards and Conduct for all other architects.